Best Nespresso Machines for 2019

 An average household drinking three cups of coffee a day made by Nespresso pods pays $400 a year on those capsules!

 By switching to cheaper, you can save yourself $250 which is a significant amount of money.
-However, you might not like the flavour as much as the original pods, it’s all trial and error.
+However, you might not like the flavor as much as the original pods, it’s all trial and error.

 Here’s a list of those capsules that are compatible with Nespresso machines (please check before you buy):